minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct-add.rst

 .. mc-cmd:: --access-key
    :optional:

    A string to use as the access key for this account.
-Omit to let MinIO autogenerate a random value.
+   Omit to let MinIO autogenerate a random 20 character value.

    Access Key names *must* be unique across all users.

 .. mc-cmd:: --comment
    :optional:

+   .. versionchanged:: RELEASE.2023-05-18T16-59-00Z

+   This option has been removed.
+   Use ``--description`` or ``--name`` instead.

+.. mc-cmd:: --description
+   :optional:

-   .. versionadded:: RELEASE.2023-01-28T20-29-38Z
+   .. versionadded:: RELEASE.2023-05-18T16-59-00Z

-   Add a note to the service account.
+   Add a description for the service account.
    For example, you might specify the reason the service account exists.

+.. mc-cmd:: --name
+   :optional:

+   .. versionadded:: RELEASE.2023-05-18T16-59-00Z

+   Add a friendly name for the service account.

 .. mc-cmd:: --policy
    :optional: